Aurorum/petals-theme/readme.txt

 == Changelog ==

-= 1.1 - July ??
-2019 =
+= 1.1 - July 01 2019 =
-* Add support for the Jetpack Social Menu
+* Add support for Jetpack's Social Menu and Content Options
 * Centralise Customizer panels under "Theme Options"
 * Offer option to create "Blocks" for content emphasis
 * Comment improvements: distinguish more clearly the difference between an author comment and improve styling